• Molloy Website

 In Memoriam

-Catholic CrossWe are saddened to share news of the passing of Timothy F. O’Neill ’77 on April 2nd, 2015.
-Please keep Timothy and his family in your thoughts and prayers.
+Catholic CrossWe are saddened to share the passing of Marie Oliva, mother of John Oliva ’79.
+Please keep Marie and the Oliva family in your prayers.

 Continue Reading